AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-cmdref/c-html5-aem-smartcropvideo-cmdref.md

 [SmartCropVideoPlayer.|<containerId>_smartCropVideoPlayer].playback
 ```

-which means that this command is used in the following manner:
+Which means that this command is used in the following manner:

 * `playback` (short syntax)
 * `SmartCropVideoPlayer.playback` (qualified with component class name)